Little Atherfield

 Little Atherfield is a small hamlet in the civil parish of Shorwell, on the Isle of Wight, England.
 It is near the coast in the Back of the Wight.
 The Isle of Wight is situated off the south coast of England.

+History

+In 1086, it had a population of 1 household, with1 smallholder.
+It had 1 ploughland and a 1.5 acre meadow.
+Its value was 10 shillings in 1086.